sushashi/devops-with-docker/Part3/README.md

 ## Exercise 3.11
 Diagram created using [draw.io](draw.io) describing my novice understanding of Kubernetes:
 - Applications are executed in Containers in Pods.
-- Cluster is deployed in several worker machines (*worker Nodes*) orchestrated by a *Master Node* to ensure availability, redundancy, self-healing, scaling and where workloads are balanced.
+- Cluster is deployed in several worker machines (*worker Nodes*) orchestrated by a *Master Node* to ensure automatic deployment, availability, redundancy, self-healing and scaling.
+It also ensures that workloads are balanced.
 - [drawio](Exercise3.11/Ex311_Kubernetes.drawio) file used